 The Age Grade course record is held by Jane HARROP who recorded 90.81% (20:29) on 11th August 2018 (event number 325).

 Havant parkrun started on 16th June 2012.
 Since then 9,868 participants have completed 84,731 parkruns covering a total distance of 423,655 km, including 13,035 new Personal Bests.
 A total of 918 individuals have volunteered 7,974 times.

 Post-run meet up for coffee, chat and cake:

-Please do join us in the Cabin for post-run refreshments and chat, an essential part of the parkrun experience, and don't forget that you can exchange the voucher half of your car park ticket for a hot drink after your run.
+Please do join us in The Cabin for post-run refreshments and chat, an essential part of the parkrun experience.